 Calgary to Banff by Shuttle Bus

-There are a number of companies that offer private shuttle bus transfers from the Calgary International Airport.
-They operate on a schedule and run multiple transfers a day.
+Several companies offer private shuttle bus transfers from the Calgary International Airport.
+The Calgary to Banff bus operates on a schedule and runs multiple transfers a day.
 The two most popular are Banff Airporter and Brewster Express.
-Both of them are great options and they have different offerings so your travel plans may be better suited for one over the other.
+Both of them are excellent options, and they have different offerings, so your travel plans may be better suited for one over the other.

 Calgary to Canmore